zlogic/mendix-docs/content/en/docs/refguide/version-control/version-control-troubleshooting/repository-size.md

 #### Decreasing MPR File Size

 When a file exceeds the Git compression threshold, 512 MB by default, Git will store a full copy of the file with each new revision instead of only storing the delta.
-This results in extremely rapid repository growth with both client- and server-side consequences down the line.
+This results in extremely rapid repository growth with both client and server-side consequences.

 As the Mendix model is stored in a single file, this threshold can be exceeded by the *.mpr* file.
-To decrease the MPR file size, there are several steps you can take:
+To decrease the MPR file size, you consider doing the following:
-* Remove [excluded and unused documents](/refguide/dev-best-practices/#excluded-and-unused-documents).
-If you have a large number of unnecessary documents in your app model, this can significantly increase the size of the MPR file.
+* Remove [excluded and unused documents](/refguide/dev-best-practices/#excluded-and-unused-documents) – If you have a large number of unnecessary documents in your app model, this can significantly increase the size of the MPR file.
-* Decrease duplication in pages.
-If you have a number of pages featuring the same content, such as an advanced datagrid, consider extracting this piece of logic to a widget.
+* Decrease duplication in pages – If you have a number of pages featuring the same content, such as an advanced datagrid, consider extracting this piece of logic to a widget.
 Reusing a widget on multiple pages prevents the data from being saved several times and can have a large impact on the size of the MPR file.

 ### Working with a Large Repository Size